 What Are Marketing Metrics?

-Marketing metrics are factors that quantify your marketing strategy’s performance.
+Marketing metrics are factors that quantify your strategy’s performance.

-Marketing metrics are tracked by keeping a count of the different actions potential customers and clients can take as they interact with your marketing and move down the sales funnel.
+These metrics are tracked by keeping a count of the different actions potential customers and clients can take as they interact with your brand and move down the sales funnel.
 A few of these marketing metric types include:

 - Unique website visitors- The number of different people visiting your site.